 We must never confuse righteousness with innocence.
-Adam, before the fall, may have been in heaven and may have legitimately walked nonchalant into the throne-room of God.
-Since all was good to him, but without a knowledge of good and evil how could he have responded the way John and Isaiah did.
+Adam, before the Fall, may have been in heaven and may have legitimately walked nonchalant into the throne room of God.
+Since all was 'good' to Him; without a knowledge of good and evil; how could he have responded the way John and Isaiah did?

-"Never invoke the gods unless you really want them to appear."
-GK Chesterton once wisely advised.
+"Never invoke the gods unless you really want them to appear," G.K.
+Chesterton once wisely advised.
 "It annoys them very much."

-For all of us after Adam seeing life from the perspective of heaven, through the eyes of a Holy God, can only be achieved by faith.
+For all of us after Adam, seeing life from the perspective of heaven, through the eyes of a holy God, can only be achieved by faith.
 And yet there are moments like John's and Isaiah's where the perspective is thrust upon us.
 Here's another one:

 "When Joshua was by Jericho, he lifted up his eyes and looked, and behold, a man was standing before him with his drawn sword in his hand.
-And Joshua went to him and said to him, "Are you for us, or for our adversaries?"
-And he said, "No; but I am the commander of the army of the LORD.
-Now I have come."
-And Joshua fell on his face to the earth and worshiped and said to him, "What does my lord say to his servant?"
-And the commander of the LORD's army said to Joshua, "Take off your sandals from your feet, for the place where you are standing is holy."
+And Joshua went to him and said to him, 'Are you for us, or for our adversaries?'
+And he said, 'No; but I am the commander of the army of the LORD.
+Now I have come.'
+And Joshua fell on his face to the earth and worshiped and said to him, 'What does my lord say to his servant?'
+And the commander of the LORD's army said to Joshua, 'Take off your sandals from your feet, for the place where you are standing is holy.'
 And Joshua did so."
-(Joshua 5:13-15 ESV).
+(Joshua 5:13-15 ESV.)

 Like all of us Joshua was given a set of impressive abilities, but inadequate for the tasks of his destiny.
 Like all of us Joshua allowed the task to loom over him larger than the God he had come to trust.
-Like for all of us God did not compare Himself with Joshua's circumstance in an attempt to show Himself bigger.
+Like for all of us, God did not compare Himself with Joshua's circumstance in an attempt to show Himself bigger.
 Because God is not for us or for our enemies, God is for His Word, nothing less.
-We imagine that God needs us in some way, like we have to do stuff for God that He can't do for Himself.
-But there is nothing we can do to serve God: "the Son of Man came not to be served but to serve, and to give his life as a ransom for many."
-(Matthew 20:28 ESV).